Skip to contents

-For a single dataframe, summarise the rate of missingness in each column.
-If two dataframes are supplied, compare missingness for columns appearing in both dataframes.
-For grouped dataframes, summarise the rate of missingness separately for each group.
+For a single data frame, summarise the rate of missingness in each column.
+If two data frames are supplied, compare missingness for columns appearing in both data frames.
+For grouped data frames, summarise the rate of missingness separately for each group.

 inspect_na(df1, df2 = NULL)